averkinderen/uptec.github.io/_posts/2024-01-16-auth-series-4-call-protected-api-by-azure-ad-microsoft-entra-id-via-console-device-code-flow.md

 ![2024 01 16 15H47 00](/assets/images/auth-series-4/2024-01-16_15h47_00.png)

 Ok, now we need to add a method to initiate the login.
-This method will prepare from creating the storage cache helper until the **PublicClientApplication** initialization.
+This method will prepare from creating the storage cache helper until the **PublicClientApplication** initialisation.
 Because this app uses Device Code flow, we should use public client option and no need for Client Secret.

 The **StorageCreationPropertiesBuilder** and **MsalCacheHelper** are responsible to store and retrieve saved token we gain using **PublicClientApplication** instance to a file in our system.
 In our sample, we name it: **'token.cache'**.